Nathan Corbett: Corbett vs. Saki

 Competing for the inaugural Glory Light Heavyweight Championship, he fought in the Glory 15: Istanbul - Light Heavyweight World Championship Tournament in Istanbul, Turkey on 12 April 2014.
 In the semi-finals against Gökhan Saki, Corbett was struck with a left overhand to the ear, or what's infamously referred to as the "Saki Bomb".
 Corbett's ear exploded, which led to part of the ear openly hanging off.
 The ringside physician intervened and referee Al Wichgers called a halt to the fight at the 2:35 of Round 1, handing Corbett a TKO loss and eliminating him from the tournament.

 In a twisted turn of events, Saki would go on to face Tyrone Spong in the finals.
 1:30 into Round 1 Spong attempted a right low kick from the southpaw stance.
 Saki, standing orthodox, checked the kick, resulting in Spongs leg breaking.
 Spong then stepped back onto the broken leg before falling to the canvas.
 The referee immediately stopped the bout.

 Personal life

-Nathan Corbett currently lives in California, USA.
+Corbett currently lives in California, USA.
 He continues to train and teach Muay Thai.

-Corbett actively travels, co-leading the Ronin-Carnage Team alongside Misa Ronin in Novi Sad, Serbia.
+He actively travels, co-leading the Ronin-Carnage Team alongside Misa Ronin in Novi Sad, Serbia.

-Corbett is a regular contributor to FIGHTMAG, where he writes the 'Carnage Diary'.
+He is a regular contributor to FIGHTMAG, where he writes the 'Carnage Diary'.

-In 2017 Corbett launched the 'Ultimate Warrior Retreat' in Bali, Indonesia.
-Described as 6 days of training the body and mind through the art of yoga and Muay Thai, as well as mentoring talks and cultural beauty.
+In 2017 Corbett launched the Ultimate Warrior Retreat in Bali, Indonesia.